CJicey/pdf-extractor/README.md

 Step 7.)
 Now select new and then browse

 Step 8.)
-Finally choose the file path of where poppler is located.
-It should look exactly like this for the most part: "c:\Program Files\poppler-24.08.0\library\bin"
+Finally choose the file path of where poppler is located and then select ok.
+The file path should look exactly like this for the most part: "c:\Program Files\poppler-24.08.0\library\bin"

 Pytesseract:

 First in the terminal: "pip install pytesseract" after this is done go to step 1

 Step 1.)
 To use the OCR extractor second you need pytesseract.
-Here is the link to the site where you download it:
+Here is the link to the site where you download it (Make sure to download "tesseract-ocr-w64-setup-5.5.0.20241111.exe (64 bit)": https://github.com/UB-Mannheim/tesseract/wiki

+Step 2.)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------